-C1.3 Determine pattern rules and use them to extend patterns, make and justify predictions, and identify missing elements in repeating and gpositioning patterns.
+C1.3 Determine pattern rules and use them to extend patterns, make and justify predictions, and identify missing elements in repeating and positioning patterns.

 Skill: Determining and Using Rules to Extend Patterns, Make and Justify Predictions, and Find Missing Terms

 It is important to recognize that the path to the expression of a matching rule may differ from person to person, since reasoning develops from individual perceptions.
-The example below, inspired by a research by Radford ("Algebraic thinking and the generalization of patterns: a semiotic perspective", in J. L. C. S. Alatorre, M. Sáiz, A. Méndez (Eds.), Proceedings of the 28th Conference of the International Group for the Psychology of Mathematics Education, North American Chapter, vol. 1, Mérida, Mexico, 2006, pp. 2-21, as cited in Ontario Ministry of Education, A Guide to Effective Instruction in Mathematics, Grades 4-6 : Modeling and Algebra, 2008, p.
-54), illustrates how students may perceive differently the relationship between the position of the term in a gpositioning pattern and the number of circles in it.
+The example below, inspired by research conducted by Radford ("Algebraic thinking and the generalization of patterns: a semiotic perspective", in J. L. C. S. Alatorre, M. Sáiz, A. Méndez (Eds.), Proceedings of the 28th Conference of the International Group for the Psychology of Mathematics Education, North American Chapter, vol. 1, Mérida, Mexico, 2006, pp. 2-21, as cited in Ontario Ministry of Education, A Guide to Effective Instruction in Mathematics, Grades 4-6: Modeling and Algebra, 2008, p.
+54), illustrates how students may perceive the relationship between the term number and the term value (number of circles).

 Example 1